 1. Give your house to your children.
 One option that is almost always a bad idea is just giving away the title to your house.
-Even if you have a good relationship with a child, there are usually very negative tax consequences, in addition to the fact that you are putting yourself at risk in the event the child gets sued, divorced or one day decides to tell you to take a hike.
+Even if you have a good relationship with a child, there are usually very negative tax consequences, in addition to the fact that you are putting yourself at risk in the event the child gets sued, divorced, or one day simply decides to tell you to take a hike.

 3. Irrevocable Trust.
 Putting your house in an irrevocable trust would protect the proceeds if the house were solo.
 Other differences include treatment of capital gains taxes upon a sale, as well as whether the proceeds are distributed outright or held in further trust.

 4. Do nothing.
 While simply leaving your house in your name leaves it vulnerable to long-term care costs, it gives you complete control and flexibility, as well as access to the equity in your home if needed.